BirthOctober 15, 1840 in Saint-Athanase

-A brilliant orator and talented strategist, Honoré Mercier became Leader of the Quebec Liberal Party in 1883 and Quebec Premier on January 29, 1887.
+A brilliant speaker and skilled strategist, Honoré Mercier would become Leader of the Liberal Party in 1893 and Premier on January 29, 1887.

-Born in 1840, he was admitted to the Quebec Bar in 1865 and rapidly gained notoriety as a lawyer and Editor of the Courrier de Sainte-Hyacinthe newspaper.
-He also wrote for the Montreal daily Le Temps.
+Born in 1840, he was admitted to the Bar in 1865 and quickly earned a strong reputation as a lawyer.
+He was also recognized for his spirit and his words, as he wrote for the Courrier de Saint-Hyacinthe and the Montréal daily Le Temps.

-In October 1887, he convened the first interprovincial conference to discuss provincial autonomy and federal subsidies.
-He also gave the impetus to the settling of Quebec’s heartland by creating the Quebec department of Agriculture and Colonization in 1888, all the while supporting the expansion of the railways and an expanding dairy industry.
+In October 1887, he convened the first interprovincial conference since 1867 in order to discuss provincial autonomy and federal subsidies.
+He propelled colonization by creating the Ministry of Agriculture and Colonization in 1888 while supporting the expansion of the railway and the birth of the dairy industry.
+He would be re-elected as Premier in 1891.